 Compensating Factors Considered By Mortgage Underwriters During Underwriting Process

-Files that render a referred/eligible per AUS Findings needs to be down graded to manual underwriting.
+Files that render a referred/eligible per AUS Findings need to be downgraded to manual underwriting.

-- Manual Underwriting normally requires a verification of rent and/or verification of mortgage.
+- Manual Underwriting normally requires verification of rent and/or verification of mortgage

-- Debt to income Ratios on manual underwrite is normally capped at 43% but can go up to 50% DTI with compensating factors.
+- Debt to Income Ratios on manual underwrite is normally capped at 31% front end and 43% back end DTI with no compensating factors

-- Debt to income ratio overlays does not apply on FHA and/or VA Streamline Refinance Mortgage Loans.
+Debt to income ratio caps does not apply on FHA and/or VA Streamline Refinance.

-Manually Underwritten transactions that is considered high risk are the following cases:
+Manually Underwritten transactions that are considered high risk are the following cases: